mobicycle/Edison_Bluemix_HANA/node-red.md

   Create a device
   Add a name
   Add an auth token

-Registered Session
+#Registered Devices

+##Install and edit "ibmiot in" on the Edison
+  npm install node-red-contrib-scx-ibmiotapp@0.0.xx
+  Enter the API Key, API Key and API Token options
+  The API Key and Token can be shared across multiple nodes

-##Install and edit "ibmiot in" node
+##Install and edit "ibmiot in" node on Bluemix
   npm install node-red-contrib-scx-ibmiotapp@0.0.xx

 ###Receive device events
   In your IBM IoT Foundation Service Dashboard